Tyrn/wei/the-insider-en.typ

 Kissur's ancestors  turned into wolves and bears.
 If Kissur had a sword, he would cut the scoundrel down.
-However, it would  be stupid  to wear a sword now and Kissur didn't have a liking for all these things with nulls, lights, gases  -  all  having a hole in the  middle like a wench.
+However, it would  be stupid  to wear a sword now and Kissur didn't have a liking for all these things with nulls, lights, gases---all  having a hole in the  middle like a wench.
 Though  he had  an automatic six pound  laser and another very fashionable gadget  in the car's trunk, Kissur didn't know even why he carried them.
 His friends did, so  did he.